jcaldeira-iot/IoT-For-Beginners-Micropython/4-manufacturing/lessons/3-run-fruit-detector-edge/single-board-computer.md

 ### Task - use the IoT Edge classifier

 1. Open the `fruit-quality-detector` project in VS Code if it is not already open.
-If you are using a virtual IoT device, then make sure the virtual environment is activated.

 1. Open the `app.py` file, and remove the import statements from `azure.cognitiveservices.vision.customvision.prediction` and `msrest.authentication`.